-The hunt of this species takes place in high mountains, in steep and uneven areas and a good physical condition is required.
-Although most hunters agree to describe this hunt as one of the most difficult in the high mountains, in our expeditions we have achieved 100% of the success of all our clients, even those who obtain more than one trophy during their trip.
+The hunt of this species takes place in high mountains, in steep and uneven areas, and good physical condition is required.
+Although most hunters agree to describe this hunt, as one of the most difficult in the high mountains, in our expeditions, we have achieved 100% of the success of all our clients, even those who obtain more than one trophy during their trip.

 There is no more satisfaction than hunting the Dagestan Tur in the Carpathians!